Who's Behind Listverse?

 A radioactive element found inside our bodies is thorium, a heavy metal used in electronic devices.
 While we ingest small amounts of thorium daily through food and water, it usually leaves the organism in a matter of days.

 Another of the most infamous substances we carry is uranium.
 It is a heavy, highly radioactive element that exists naturally across the entire planet.
-Its biggest uses, as you may know, have been in nuclear reactors and weapons of mass destruction.
-Studies indicate that an average adult person contains 22 micrograms of uranium in their body, and can ingest about five micrograms daily.
-The biggest sources of uranium intake are food – especially unwashed vegetables – and water.
+As you may know, its biggest uses have been in nuclear reactors and weapons of mass destruction.
+Studies indicate that an average adult person contains 22 micrograms of uranium in their body and can ingest about five micrograms daily.
+The biggest sources of uranium intake are food—especially unwashed vegetables—and water.

 6 Precious Metals